openlawteam/tribute-contracts/README.md

 - [Voting](https://github.com/openlawteam/tribute-contracts/blob/master/docs/adapters/Voting.md): adds the simple on chain voting governance process to the DAO.
 - [Withdraw](https://github.com/openlawteam/tribute-contracts/blob/master/docs/adapters/Withdraw.md): allows the members to withdraw their funds from the DAO bank.

-However, the range of potential adapters is seemingly infinite and can include:
+The range of potential adapters will expand over time and likely will include:

 * "Streams" to manage a DAO's treasury in a more agile way
-* Alternative voting structures to layer to improve DAO governance, including quadratic voting, one-member-one-vote, voting
+* Alternative voting structures to layer to improve DAO governance, including quadratic voting, one-member-one-vote voting
 * Swaps of one token for another
 * Streaming payments
 * NFT-based onboarding